crystal-ball/crystal-ball.github.io/docs/Standards.md

 - Add LICENSE.md
 - Add `.npmrc` with `save-exact=true`, and `package-lock=false` for packages
 - Add a Contributing.md to the `docs` folder
+- Keep docs in `/docs` folder (single file for Github and project documentation files)

 #### Linting